SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 +5
 +10

-*The gamemaster may add the number of points above the forging difﬁculty to the inspector’s diﬃculty instead of using one of these modiﬁers.
+*The gamemaster may add the number of points above the forging difﬁculty to the inspector’s difficulty instead of using one of these modiﬁers.

 Gambling (Perception)